maximbilan/3D-Touch-Quick-Actions-Demo/README.md

 }
 ```

-And method for handling <i><a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationShortcutItem_class/">UIApplicationShortcutItem</a></i>.
+And a method for handling <i><a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIApplicationShortcutItem_class/">UIApplicationShortcutItem</a></i>.
 For example:

 ```swift
 func handleShortCutItem(shortcutItem: UIApplicationShortcutItem) -> Bool {